Intelligent-Silicon/Clarion-Template-Customisation/Resize Template.md

 Check the ```.\resize.ps1``` script for a relevant explanation on Powershell Execution Policy and Scope which can affect running a script.

-To prevent changing elements of the template, comment out with the hash (#) symbol the command starting with $content (see below) that corresponds to the relevant $OriginalStringX and $PatchStringX.
+To prevent changing elements of the template, comment out with the hash (#) symbol the the two command lines (see below) that corresponds to the relevant $OriginalStringX and $PatchStringX.

 ```
 $content = [System.IO.File]::ReadAllText($ClarionTemplateFilePathX).Replace($OriginalStringX,$PatchStringX)